Knowledge

 Such will cause a tremendous change in your shooting technique.

-If you are a beginner, getting comfortable and the best equipment can be confusing.
+If you’re a beginner, getting comfortable and the best equipment can be confusing.

 You need to seek guidance from a professional or someone who has a considerable amount of experience in archery so that you can choose equipment that will comfortably suit you.

-A bow and an arrow are not the only tools you need; you require a quiver to hold your arrows as you shoot, a bow stringer to deprive, and place strings from the bow.
+A bow and an arrow aren’t the only tools you need.
+You require a quiver to hold your arrows as you shoot, a bow stringer to deprive, and place strings from the bow.

 Also, check out what you need to look out for when selecting archery equipment.